ColinWalker98/nato/README.md

 - This table will be used to manage state locking and prevent concurrent modifications.

 ## Tools and Packages
-Please install the required tools and packages mentioned earlier in [requirements](Requirements). <br/>
+Please install the required tools and packages mentioned earlier in [Tools and Packages](#tools-and-packages) . <br/>
 The engineer is expected to have sufficient knowledge on how to install these.